ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict_layout.md

 3. Assess memory consumption using the `system.dictionaries` table.
 4. Increase or decrease the number of cells until the required memory consumption is reached.

-!!! warning
+!!!
+Warning:
 Do not use ClickHouse as a source, because it is slow to process queries with random reads.

 <a name="dicts-external_dicts_dict_layout-complex_key_cache"></a>

 ### complex_key_cache

-This type of storage is for use with composite [keys](external_dicts_dict_structure.md#dicts-external_dicts_dict_structure).
+This type of storage is for use with complex [keys](external_dicts_dict_structure.md#dicts-external_dicts_dict_structure).
 Similar to `cache`.

 <a name="dicts-external_dicts_dict_layout-ip_trie"></a>